 Presented by Dia Art Foundation & Para La Naturaleza, Puerto Rico

 Production | Publication Grant

-Through VIA Art Fund’s support, Dia Art Foundation will realize a bilingual publication to launch in January 2016, which serves as a critical component of the project.
-It will consist of scholarly essays on philosophy, biosemiotics, cultural and political critique, art history, and fiction.
+Through VIA Art Fund’s support, Dia Art Foundation realized a bilingual publication launching in January 2016, which serves as a critical component of the project.
+It consists of scholarly essays on philosophy, biosemiotics, cultural and political critique, art history, and fiction.
 The anthology will include 14 new texts by leading thinkers such as Giorgio Agamben, Sharon Beder, Franco “Bifo” Berardi, Manuel Cirauqui, Denise Ferreira da Silva, Kalevi Kull, Juan López Bauzá, Yates McKee, Timothy Morton, Molly Nesbit, Spyros Papapetros, Yasmil Raymond, Emma Stone and Michael T. Taussig, and Adrianna Campbell.
 The range of topics covered is far-reaching and diverse, exploring the relationship between animals and humans, the history of cave art, the role of solar power in aboriginal cultures, the poetics of displacement, the politics of electricity, the concept of “Puerto Rican-ness” and exoticized Caribbean identities, and more.